Shaina0624/my-first-repo/README.md

 # my-first-repo
-Hello, my name os Shaina Guzman and I am a software engineer.
+Hello, my name is Shaina Guzman and I am a software engineer.s